top of page

 Search

-Having previously worked for various blue-chip tech companies, individuals often have a startup itch.
-With mortgages settled, children grown, and the desire for one last adventure.
-So what should you look out for.....?
+Having previously worked for various blue-chip tech companies, I often find that individuals develop a startup itch.
+With mortgages settled, children grown, and a desire for one last adventure, many seek new challenges.
+So, what should you look out for when considering a startup opportunity?

-People: Startups are close-knit, kinetic affairs.
-In my first, the CEO sat right behind me.
-Always willing to offer advice after a call and sometimes even during.
+Startups are close-knit, kinetic environments.
+In my first startup, the CEO sat right behind me.
+He was always willing to offer advice after a call and sometimes even during.
 Everything was highly visible.
-So the founder and their wider team play a pivotal role.
+The founder and their wider team play a pivotal role in the success of the venture.
 Personal chemistry is crucial.
-Ensuring they are open to ideas, best practice and grant autonomy.
+It’s essential to ensure that they are open to ideas, embrace best practices, and grant autonomy to their team members.

-Product: Where is the product in its current development cycle?
-Has it achieved PMF?
-Do they possess more than a cluster of early adopters in subsidised POCs and how replicable are their Use Cases for other customers?
+Where is the product in its current development cycle?
+Has it achieved Product-Market Fit (PMF)?
+Do they possess more than a cluster of early adopters in subsidised Proof of Concepts (POCs)?
+It’s vital to evaluate how replicable their use cases are for other customers.
+Understanding the product's maturity can provide insights into its potential for growth.

-Culture: Typically dynamic, vibrant environments, where course correction and strategic pivots may feel more impulse-driven.
-Often determined by the founder’s personality and leadership disposition.
-A potential source of frustration as things once agreed upon may suddenly alter due to some perceived market shift.
+Typically, startups foster dynamic and vibrant cultures.
+However, course corrections and strategic pivots may feel more impulse-driven.
+Often, these shifts are determined by the founder’s personality and leadership style.
+This can be a potential source of frustration, as things once agreed upon may suddenly change due to perceived market shifts.

 Comments